How the minimum income floor works if you're self-employed

 You'll need to try to build your business up as much as possible during the start-up period - GOV.UK has advice on how to build a new business.

 If you're temporarily too sick to work

-The minimum income floor shouldn't be applied while you're too sick to work.
+The minimum income floor might not be applied while you're too sick to work.

 If you're too sick to work and it affects your ability to make a profit, call the DWP to let them know.
 Depending on the circumstances and length of time you're expected to be sick, they might reassess your gainful self-employment status.

 If you're not in gainful self-employment, the DWP can't apply the minimum income floor to your earnings and your Universal Credit payment should be higher.